Sign In to Your Account

 Money Metals Exchange was named Best in the USA because of our high-quality educational content, great pricing, and white-glove customer service.

 London's Royal Mint has been issuing the coins of the realm for more than a thousand years.
-Today gold and silver investors can buy British coins and grab a piece of that history.
+Today gold and silver investors can purchase silver and gold mint coins, like British coins and grab a piece of that history.
 And they will receive beautiful coins at low cost to boot!

-The Royal Mint produces standard 1-ounce coins as well as some larger 2-ounce and 10-ounce coins in limited mintages.
+The Royal Mint produces standard 1 oz silver coins as well as some larger 2-ounce and 10-ounce coins in limited mintages.
 The coins are, without exception, well-crafted and worthy of showing off.

 In 1997, the Royal Mint produced 20,000 one-ounce silver Britannia's, and these initial coins were made as proofs with a beautiful, mirror finish.
 Silver Britannia's have been produced yearly since then, including in the lower cost bullion strike version.